gnuarmeclipse/gnuarmeclipse.github.io-source/pages/support/faq.md

 <div style="clear: both;"></div>

+## The **Devices** tab is not visible.

+> I installed GNU ARM Eclipse plug-ins in LPCXpresso. ...
+I can't see Devices tab in the Settings window of project Properties.

+Unfortunately it is not possible to assign devices/boards to projects created by other plug-ins, because they lack the mechanisms to handle such additional data.
+The **Devices** tab is  visible only for projects created by the GNU ARM Eclipse plug-ins.

 ## Error: undefined reference to _function_

 > I created a simple STM32x project...
 I can call the functions in RCC and GPIO header files, but while calling functions in TIM header the linker reports an undefined reference.